manvendra-8822/finalcodearanya/README.md

-This is code for a website that I have created in collaboration with 4 other coders.
+This is code for a website that I have created in collaboration with my friends.

 Link for the website - https://aranyarev.netlify.app/